NovaStrikePT/dotfiles/Win10 Steps.markdown

 * `.gvimrc` in fish (mac) and win10
 * fish config
 * Rename `local-fish` to `mac-fish` (or something to distinguish deployment OS/environment)

-## VS Code
-* VS Code use environment vars in settings.json: https://github.com/Microsoft/vscode/issues/2809
-	* Once that is resolved, we can use `CMDER_ROOT` to locate the Cmder profile

-## Cmder
-* Cmder (1.3.11) and PowerShell core (6.1) color issue: https://github.com/cmderdev/cmder/issues/1899
-* Store cmder and/or ConEmu configs?

 ## Environments
 * Git credential configuration per environment